PersatLab/Mechanotaxis/iSCAT-based_quantification_of_type_IV_pili_number/readme.txt

 	NB: Raw iSCAT data is not found in this respository but can be asked to the corresponding author

-To analyze and plot our results of Figure S1D, please use the following Matlab script:
+To analyze and plot our results of Figure S1D, please unzip "Chp-cAMP_experiments_summary.zip" and place "Chp-cAMP_experiments_summary.xlsx" in the data folder.
+Then use the following Matlab script:

 	1. ChpMutantPiliCount.m